 We start cycling from our hotel in Tam Coc for a flat ride to Hoa Lu, the ancient capital of the Dinh and Ly dynasties 1,000 years ago.
 The route is stunning as you pass green rice fields amongst surreal karst mountains.
 After a stop to visit Dinh Le Temple, built in the shape of a Chinese character in the 17th century, we continue pedalling along the Hoang Long River through some impressive landscape.
 The first 35 km are flat and then we'll have some small climbs up to the park, but they are all short.
 Upon arrival at Cuc Phuong, Vietnam's largest national park, we visit the Endangered Primate Rescue Centre, where a wide variety of native monkeys and gibbons, including critically endangered langurs, were saved from wildlife smugglers and are being rehabilitated to return to the wild.

 After a hot spring bath and breakfast, we start our traverse of the plateau, which is home to the mysterious Plain of Jars, a World Heritage site.
 We ride through numerous villages and have an overall gradual climb for the first part of the day as we end up at 1200 m from our start point of 500 m.
 We stop along the way to cool off at the pretty Tad Ka Waterfall and its surrounding trails.
 Once we reach the plateau, the landscape changes from jungle to grassy plains.
 This area was one of the most heavily bombed in Laos and evidence of unexploded ordinances (UXO) is everywhere.
 Resourceful locals use bomb casings and other remnants, putting them to use as fences, tools, vegetable planters, decorations, and barbecues.
+We spend the next two nights in the town of Phonsavan, the gateway to the Plain of Jars.

 We cycle to visit the mysterious prehistoric Plain of Jars and learn the many theories as to their origins.
 We start with a visit to Site 1, where there are also many visible bomb craters, and continue to Site 2, where the jars are set up on a hillside.
 We have lunch at Site 2, and then you have the option of cycling the 20 km back to town or taking the bus.
 You have the afternoon free to visit the MAG Office-UXO Visitor Information Centre to watch their movie for a fascinating insight into the legacy of the war that devastated this remote region.
 There are numerous restaurants in town, and you can choose which you prefer as dinner is on your own tonight.

 We have an overall descent to Luang Prabang, a UNESCO World Heritage Site located on the banks of the Mekong River.
 For those that want to cycle more, they can leave early from the guesthouse and be picked up 32 km along the route.
 We then all transfer up 20 km to our starting point.
 Soon after, we have a glorious 18-km descent to Ban Khoua Nam Ming.
 Here we have lunch and prepare for a less intense 14-km gradual post-lunch ascent.
 We have one more swooping downhill before we are down on the rolling flats, gliding into charming Luang Prabang.
-After freshening up at our riverside guesthouse, we head out to this serene, temple-filled town to have our last dinner together.
+After freshening up at our boutique hotel, we head out to this serene, temple-filled town to have our last dinner together.

 Disclaimer: The adventure cycling tours we operate often go beyond the beaten track, and the countries where we ride are not always predictable.
 Due to these reasons, it is occasionally necessary to reroute or update itineraries.
 Our guarantee is that we will not change a trip unless for safety or to improve it.
 Our listed hotels are always accurate at the time of writing, but should we have to change any hotel, it will always be for a similar or better one.